 "The religious life of the Surinam Negro is called ‘Winti’ and is like 'Voodoo', a belief full of spirits, respect for elders, an extensive cosmology, and an African pantheon; a religion with ritual dances, sacred drums and dance songs.
 The Surinam Negroes accompany their songs almost exclusively with percussion instruments.
 The ritual Winti-drums have a tri-fold ability: they evoke the deities and the spirits of the ancestors; they interpret the messages of these supernatural beings; finally they send these gods back to their abode when the ceremony has ended" (Gilbert 1940, translated by Elsio Jansen).

-The following is a visual history of West and Central African "wedge and ring" drums in Africa, Cuba, Colombia, Panama, Suriname and most recently in Paris and New York City.
+The following is a visual comparison of West and Central African "wedge and ring" drums on the African continent and Bioko island, then in Cuba, Colombia, Panama, Suriname and most recently in Paris and New York City.
 This story is another example of the heroic efforts of enslaved Africans and their descendants in preserving their cultural heritage and therefore their identify as people from a known source that continues to give them sustenance.
 These introductory sketches are presented as a guide for future scholars to study this unexplored history

 Ivor Miller photograph, 2010.